soliantconsulting/oryfm/README.md

 - `HydraAdminDomainName`: This domain is used by your backend for token validation and to set up new clients.

 The template will set up a complete stack with Hydra and OryFM running in an EC2 instance.
-It is also setting up HTTPS certificates with the help of Let's Encrypt.
-To do so, it first provisions the machine without certificates, and then watches for the domains to become available.
+It is also setting up HTTPS certificates with the help of CloudFront.
+During provisioning, you'll need to validate the certificate via ACM.

-Once the machine is provisioned, it will put the generated elastic IP address in the output.
+Once the machine has provisioned, it will put the generated elastic IP address in the output.
 You then have to create the appropriate A-records of the three selected domains pointing to that IP address.
 The service will become available once the certificates have been issued.